Buying Real Estate In St Croix?

 We strongly recommend you have your property inspected; and your offer will be contingent upon that.
 Inspections range from $375 - $1000 depending on the size of the home, and surveys range from $500 - $1500 for a half to 1 acre plot - depending on the difficulty of the job and other factors.
 Of course, no survey is needed for condos!

-If you get a mortgage (and you must use a local bank, broker, or someone licensed here in the VI, which only includes a few off-island companies that I am aware of), you will most likely be required to have the property appraised (generally $450 - $1000) and of course you will have some fees associated with getting the mortgage.
+If you get a mortgage (and you must use a local bank, broker, or someone licensed here in the VI, which only includes a few off-island companies that we are aware of), you will most likely be required to have the property appraised (generally $450 - $1000) and of course you will have some fees associated with getting the mortgage.

 You will probably want a title search - which is $125.
-I typically recommend that my buyers purchase title insurance - and the cost is dependent on the purchase price.
-I just paid about $1500 for title insurance on a property I purchased for $348,000.
+We typically recommend that our buyers purchase title insurance - and the cost is dependent on the purchase price.

 - Can You Represent Yourself as Buyer or Seller?

 Hopefully the information above has given you the background you need to understand that you will want a professional Realtor representing you in real estate transactions in the Virgin Islands.
-I've worked with many families "long-distance" who purchased a 2nd home and know they could not have protected themselves under the contract without my help.
+We've worked with many families "long-distance" who purchased a 2nd home and know they could not have protected themselves under the contract without our help.

-Contact me for a more thorough explanation of a real estate purchase or sale here in St. Croix, and a market analysis of current real estate conditions.
+Contact us for a more thorough explanation of a real estate purchase or sale here in St Croix, and a market analysis of current real estate conditions.